zhmcclient/python-zhmcclient/docs/appendix.rst

      For details, see section :ref:`HBAs`.

-     HBA resource objects only exist when the "dpm-storage-management" feature is not enabled.
+     HBA resource objects only exist when the "dpm-storage-management" firmware feature is not enabled.
 See section :ref:`Storage Groups` for details.

   Network Adapter
      Short term for an :term:`Adapter` for attaching networks (e.g. OSA-Express